-In setting the objectives, the governors have given careful consideration to the Charity Commission's general guidance on public benefit and in particular to its supplementary public benefit guidance on advancing education.
+In setting our objectives and planning our activities the trustees have carefully considered the Charity Commission's general guidance on public benefit.

-As an Academy we make the best use of our skills, expertise and experience with regards to the community.
+As an academy we make the best use of our skills, expertise and experience with regards to the community.
 Some examples of this are:

-- Raising money for local, national and international charities. - Providing events for the local community, such as hosting a social event for local elderly residents. - Sports Leader programmes that provide sporting activities to local primary schools. - Providing teaching and learning support to a number of local primary and secondary schools.
+- Raising money for local, national and international charities. - Providing events for the local community. - Sports Leader programmes that provide sporting activities to local primary schools. - Providing teaching and learning support through our designation as the Teaching School Hub for Berkshire.